 We Take Privacy and Confidentiality Very Seriously

 As licensed attorneys, our continued existence as a firm and our very licensure is predicated upon adhering to the ethics rules promulgated by the State Bar of Texas.
 According to these ethics rules, we are required to treat all information that is provided by prospective or existing clients for the purpose of evaluating a legal case as confidential.
 As such, when you contact our firm, you can feel comfortable knowing that we are hyper-vigilant about protecting your confidential information.
 However, we are permitted under the ethics rules to breach this confidentiality if:

 - Doing so serves some greater good (such as protecting a person from bodily harm)

-- if the information in question is not the type that is required under the ethics rules to be kept confidential,
+- The information in question is not the type that is required under the ethics rules to be kept confidential, or

-- or if there is a practical limit on our ability to keep the information confidential.
+- If there is a practical limit on our ability to keep the information confidential.

 For example, if a prospective client emails our firm and threatens to harm another person, we may breach the confidentiality protocol and share that information with the authorities to prevent the harm from occurring.
 Again, we take confidentiality very seriously, and if you contact us regarding a legal matter, then, for all intents and purposes, the information you provide will be kept strictly confidential, barring some abnormal circumstances that make confidentiality a lesser priority.
 Such circumstances are highly unlikely to ever occur.

 What information do we collect and how do we use it?